Kamloops: In popular culture

-In "Cementhead," a 1989 episode of the television series Booker, the titular detective (played by Richard Grieco) tracks a capricious professional hockey player (Stephen Shellen) back to his hometown of Kamloops.

 Kamloops and surrounding areas have been used for various Hollywood films such as An Unfinished Life, The A Team, 2012, The Pledge, Shooter, Firewall, The Sisterhood of the Travelling Pants, Monster Trucks, and various others.

 "The Eye of Jupiter", the eleventh episode of the third season of Battlestar Galactica was filmed in Kamloops in 2006.

-Kamloops was a filming location for the Netflix series Lost in Space.
+In 2018, Kamloops was a filming location for the Netflix series Lost in Space and a filming location for Jurassic World: Dominion in 2020.